 Best for Damaged Hair: Vernon François Leave-In Conditioner

 If you’re prone to breakage or split ends, Vernon François’s keratin-packed mist will seriously help.
-It detangles, adds shine and strengthens weak, brittle, or colored hair without feeling heavy.
+The formula detangles, adds shine and strengthens weak, brittle, or colored hair without feeling heavy.
 Plus, it smells incredible.
 It works equally well on damp and dry hair.

 Best for Color-Treated Hair: R+Co Sun Catcher Power C Boosting Leave-In Conditioner

-Vitamin C, collagen and hyaluronic acid might sound straight out of a face serum, but the trio actually work together here to protect the hair from the environment (think pollution, UV rays, chlorine and the like).
+Vitamin C, collagen, and hyaluronic acid might sound straight out of a face serum, but this trio actually works together here to protect the hair.
+According to the brand, the formula can help shield color-treated hair from the environment (think pollution, UV rays, chlorine, and the like) that can contribute to fading.
 Try it over the summer months to preserve fresh highlights, or under salt spray for undone waves.

 Best for Fine Hair: Drunk Elephant Wild Marula Tangle Spray

 Crowd favorite Drunk Elephant recently moved into hair care and the results have been pretty damn special.
-This leave-in mist contains nourishing plant oils — like sacha inchi seed, pracaxi seed, marula and argan — to soften knots and protect against high temperatures.
-Thin hair types will also benefit from its volumizing blend of amino acids and the absence of silicone.
+This leave-in mist contains nourishing plant oils—like sacha inchi seed, pracaxi seed, marula, and argan—to soften knots and protect against high temperatures.
+Thin hair types will also benefit from its volumizing perks and the absence of silicone.

 Best for Curly Hair: Oribe Priming Lotion Leave-In Conditioning Detangler

 Formulated specifically for curls, this lotion is super lush (it is Oribe, after all).
-Avocado, olive and jojoba supremely moisturise while murumuru, mango and cocoa seed butters soften unruly waves and bends.
+Avocado, olive, and jojoba supremely moisturize while murumuru, mango, and cocoa seed butters soften unruly waves and bends.
 Slather it through damp hair after washing and before detangling with a wide-tooth comb.
-Expect smoother, more defined curls (plus that signature Oribe oriental-floral fragrance).
+Expect smoother, more defined curls (plus that signature Oribe floral fragrance).

 Best for Relaxed Hair: SheaMoisture Jamaican Black Castor Oil Leave-In Conditioner

-This rich cream is packed with Jamaican black castor oil and shea butter to nourish, support elasticity, and resist breakage when detangling.
+This rich cream is rich in Jamaican black castor oil and shea butter and can help nourish, support elasticity, and resist breakage when detangling.
 Designed specifically for curly or kinky hair that’s been heat-styled, it will add back moisture and restore softness.

 Best for Natural Hair: Pattern Beauty Leave-In Conditioner